ida-arbeitszeit/arbeitszeitapp/docs/development_guide.rst

   from unittest import TestCase

-  # This is a value for distinguishing between "not settings a value"
+  # This is a value for distinguishing between "not setting a value"
   # and "setting a value to None/NIL/NULL
   class Null:
       pass